 If a communication has been made to our service department, and an approval has been given, it will not be necessary to return the part(s) to Braillo Norway AS.
 In all other cases, the part(s) must be returned to Braillo Norway AS as soon as possible.
-If the part(s) has/have not been received by Braillo Norway AS within 2 months from the date of issuing the "Warranty request form", this is no longer regarded as a warranty matter and an invoice will be issued and sent.
+If the part(s) has/have not been received by Braillo Norway AS within 2 months from the date the parts arrived on site, this is no longer regarded as a warranty matter and an invoice will be issued and sent.